SAP-samples/upscale-commerce-open-payment-integration/README.md

-# SAP Upscale Open Payment Framework
+# SAP Commerce Cloud Open Payment Framework

 ## Description
 This repository offers sample pre-built integrations to payment gateways and methods in the form of 'Postman Collections' that can be imported into your SAP Open Payment Framework tenant.